 Places to visit in Somnath apart from the temple

 There are many places to visit in Somnath apart from the main temple.
-But most of the others are temple too :)
+Most of the others are also temples.

-- Laxmi Narayan Temple - Just as I walked out of the Somnath temple complex I saw this temple.
-It was late in the evening and I went into this temple because I was intrigued to see a Tamil Nadu style structure in Gujarat.
-And true to what I thought, this temple was built by a Tamil Nadu trust and even the priest spoke in Tamil.
-So I had a good chat with the people there and they mentioned this is where Lord Krishna left His soul at last.
-The idol, the sanctum, the pooja everything else is the North Indian way and the architecture alone is South Indian way.
+- Laxmi Narayan Temple - Just as I walked out of the Somnath temple complex, I saw this temple.
+It was late in the evening, and I went into this temple because I was intrigued to see a Tamil Nadu style structure in Gujarat.
+And true to what I thought, this temple was built by a Tamil Nadu trust, and even the priest spoke in Tamil.
+So I had a good chat with the people there, and they told me that this is where Lord Krishna left His soul at last.
+Surprising or not, the idol, the sanctum, the pooja, everything else here is in the North Indian way while only the architecture alone is the South Indian way.

-- Triveni Sangam - the confluence of rivers Kapila, Hiran, and Saraswathi takes place here before they all reach to the Arabian Sea.
+Triveni Sangam - the confluence of rivers, Kapila, Hiran, and Saraswathi, occurs here before they all reach the Arabian Sea.
 So many people come here for a holy dip and do pooja for the departed souls.
-This is also considered as the place where the Moon took a dip and so did Lord Krishna.
+This is also considered the place where the moon took a dip, and so did Lord Krishna.

-- There are numerous temples near the Somnath beach like Parasuram temple, Hanuman temple, Veneshwar Mahadev, Kamnath Mahadev, Saraswati temple, Brahma Kund, etc. All with a bunch of mythological stories associated with it.
+There are numerous temples near the Somnath beach like Parasurama temple, Hanuman temple, Veneshwar Mahadev, Kamnath Mahadev, Saraswati temple, Brahma Kund, etc. All with a bunch of mythological stories associated with it.

-- Prabhas Patan Museum aka Somnath museum - In a small gully behind the Somnath temple is the Prabhas Patan museum.
-It holds not just the artifacts retrieved from the ruined temple but also pillar structures with carvings intact.
-If you are keen to know about the history of the place this is the place to be.
+Prabhas Patan Museum aka Somnath museum - In a small gully behind the Somnath temple is the Prabhas Patan museum.
+It holds not just the artefacts retrieved from the ruined temple but also pillar structures with carvings intact.
+If you are keen to know about the place's history, this is the place to be.
 You can easily spend a few hours here.

 Things to keep in Mind

-I have pretty much written everything about the temple and the things to keep in mind while visiting Somnath Temple.
-Summarising it yet again,
+I have pretty much-written everything about the temple that one needs to keep in mind while visiting the Somnath temple.
+For your convenience, here is a summary-

-- The Somnath temple timings are from 6 am till 9:30 pm.
+The timings are from 6:00 am till 9:30 pm.
 Live pooja updates are telecasted throughout the day all around the temple.

-- There are three Aarti timings.
-Morning at 7 am, noon 12 pm and again evening at 7 pm.
+There are three Aarti timings.
+Morning at 7:00 am, 12 noon, and again at 7 pm.

-- The light and sound show called "Jay Mahadev" happens every day from 8 pm to 9 pm unless it is not raining.
-I don't remember if I paid 25 bucks or 50 bucks for the show.
+The light and sound show called "Jay Mahadev" happens every day from 8:00 pm to 9:00 pm unless it is not raining.
+(I don't remember if I paid 25 bucks or 50 bucks for the show.)

-- You cannot carry anything into the temple premises except money in hand which is also not required if you are not planning to pay donation or so.
+You cannot carry anything into the temple premises except money in hand, which might not be required if you are not planning to donate anything.
 Leave everything at the luggage desk/cloakroom and footwear at the footwear rack.

 Somnath hotel and accommodation

 I strongly recommend staying at the guest house provided by the Somnath Trust.
-It is at a walkable distance to the temple, rooms are clean, the view is also good.
-The Sagar darshan guest house has a restaurant attached to it serving good vegetarian food.
+It is at a walkable distance to the temple.
+The rooms are clean, and the view is also splendid.
+The Sagar darshan guest house has a restaurant attached to it that serves delicious vegetarian food.

 Here is where you can book Somnath Trust Guest houses - Click here